WebSockets

 Close: The party sending a close frame cannot send more frames after doing so.
 The other may still send frames, but most often it will automatically send a closing handshake response to end the connection from both sides.

-Implementations with WebSockets often work completely differently than regular HTTP endpoints, which may cause them to have less validation or more dangerous behaviour.
+Implementations with WebSockets often work completely differently than regular HTTP endpoints, which may cause them to have less validation or more dangerous behavior.
 Be sure to test for the standard type of vulnerabilities within fields of a WebSocket message.

 Only the server can put you into a room, you cannot decide this for yourself.
 This is often used for authorization, after completing some verification.
 This puts you into a private room with other connected clients where sensitive information may be shared.